parthucsd/Team-Hi-Tech-Support/README.md

 # Team-Hi-Tech-Support
-This repository contains CAD models for our senior design project
+This repository contains CAD models for our senior design project - The Welding Table